khpeek/FMCW-radar/README.md

 In the first step of the correction algorithm, the distortion from the transmitted signal is removed.
 This requires the IF signal to be sampled in quadrature, so that it can be represented as a complex exponential, so that phase adjustments can be implemented by (complex) multiplication.

-The resulting signal, sIF2, contains nonlinearities emanating from the received signal only.
-These nonlinearities are 'skewed' in the time-frequency plane, in that phase errors occurring at later times are also modulated onto proportionally higher beat frequencies.
-The received non-linearities can thus be 're-aligned' by applying a "deskew" filter which implements the reverse skew transformation in the time-frequency plane.
+The resulting signal, sIF2, contains nonlinearities from the received signal only.
+These nonlinearities are 'skewed' in the time-frequency plane, in that phase errors occurring at later times are modulated onto proportionally higher beat frequencies.
+The received nonlinearities can be 're-aligned' in time by applying a "deskew" filter which implements the reverse skew transformation in the time-frequency plane.
 (Specifically, the deskew filter has a group delay of -f/alpha, where f is the frequency and alpha the nominal chirp rate of the transmitted signal).

 In the signal sIF3 at the output of the deskew filter, the nonlinearities emanating from the received signal are time-aligned, but have a slightly different form from the original nonlinearities due to the application of the deskew filter.
 In the final step of the correction algorithms, these residual phase errors are removed by complex multiplication.
 In the algorithm of Burgos-Garcia et al., the multiplication is by the complex conjugate of the original phase error, whereas the algorithm of Meta et al. takes into account the skewing of the nonlinearity.

-# Results
+## Results ##
 The script FMCW_phase_error_correction.py simulates both correction algorithms for an X-band FMCW radar with a carrier frequency of 10 GHz, chirp bandwidth of 50 MHz, and chirp period of 500 us.
 The target is at a range of 12 km, corresponding to a two-way transit time of 80 us and a beat frequency of 8 GHz.
 To avoid the fly-back from the previous sweep, only the last 400 us of each sweep is processed; this corresponds to an instrumented range of 15 km.

+#### Sinusoidal phase errors ####
 The phase error is sinusoidal and has the form Asl*cos(2*pi*fsl*t), where Asl is the maximum phase error (in radians) and fsl the sidelobe ripple frequency.
 For illustration, the maximum phase error is chosen at a large value of Asl = 0.5 radians.
 Below is shown the resulting beat spectrum for a sidelobe ripple frequency of fsl = 15.8 kHz.

 ![Results low ripple frequency](/Images/FMCW_sinusoidal_phase_error_low_ripple_frequency.png)